zenflow/resume/README.md

 - Wrote one major customer-facing application on the legacy MT Direct, employing modern design principles such as the Single-Page Application (SPA) model, the Model–View–ViewModel (MVVM) model, and server-browser code sharing, using [KnockoutJS](https://knockoutjs.com/), and delivering a dramatically enhanced User eXperience to Manitoulin Transport's customers
 - Worked on various proofs-of-concept for the rewrite of MT Direct
 - Conducted Quality Assurance for and helped to manage several programmers in the rewrite of MT Direct
-- Devised and implemented a migration path to move the legacy MT Direct from SVN to Git while allowing team members to move at their own pace
+- Devised and implemented a migration path to move the legacy MT Direct from SVN to Git & GitHub while allowing team members to move at their own pace

 #### Contracted Developer
 *Lixar I.T.
 Inc - Ottawa, ON - August 2014 to December 2014*